-Given that I arrived late at the Termini and left in the morning from Fiumicino a day after – technically, I only had just one full day to run through the eternal city on this trip (and yeah, right that includes the Vatican, but it’s a must-see!).
+That night, I arrived late at Rome’s main train station, the Termini, and had to leave the morning from Rome’s international airport, Fiumicino, a day after – giving me around 36 hours, or one full day to run through the eternal city (and yes, I just need to put the Vatican on the list, it’s a must-see!).

 You might ask – Is it at all doable?
-The historic Roman city is not big, I managed to go through the essentials on foot in 1 day – at least, that’s what I did – But again, I am not saying I recommended it, this is just for those who had a short time in Roma, and want to get as much as possible.
+Luckily, the historic Roman city is not big, and it is possible to visit most of the key attractions on foot, it saves a lot of time on traffic.
+But again, I am not saying that this is something I recommended, this is just a plan for those on a time crunch.

 Back to turning the “mission impossible” possible.
-The key is about good planning, preparations and avoiding the queues.
-The following is my crazy itinerary in case the same “one-day” situation dawn on you one day. 😛
+The key is about precise planning, good preparations and avoiding the queues.
+Without further delay, let’s look at the itinerary for a short time in Rome.

-Piazza Barberini > Spanish Steps > Piazza del Popolo > Vatican Museum Guided tour (plus Sistine Chapel @ 10:30am)> Vatican Post Office > Saint Peter’s Square > Lunch
+Piazza Barberini — Spanish Steps — Piazza del Popolo — Vatican Museum Guided tour (plus Sistine Chapel @ 10:30am) — Vatican Post Office — Saint Peter’s Square

 Rome – the eternal city.
-It has so much history, and so many stories to tell.
+The city has so much history, and so many stories to tell.
 Angels and Demons, Eat.
 Pray.
-Love., and Roman Holiday, are some of my favorite movies with the backdrop of Rome.
-Therefore, many of the locations that I picked are based on the footprint of these works.
+Love., and Roman Holiday, are some of my favorite movies that happened in Rome.
+As a result, many of the locations that I picked in this plan are based on the footprint of these works.

 Why are the Spanish Steps famous?

-Take a walk down the steps and imagine what the artist did in the past: I looked down the steps from Trinità dei Monti and it offers a great view of Rome’s old city from a higher point.
-I reckoned I was rather lucky because the place was quiet and deserted at ~ 9 am.
-It gets really crowded in the afternoon.
-Don’t forget to check out the early baroque fountain, Fountain of the Old Boat, at the lower end of the steps, it’s designed by Pietro Bernini.
+Take a walk down the steps and imagine what the artist did in the past: From Trinità dei Monti, this spot offers a great view of Rome’s old city from a higher point.
+Don’t forget to check out the early baroque fountain, Fountain of the Old Boat, at the lower end of the steps, it was designed by Pietro Bernini.